Site Title Image

 Arcane Your spells and enchantments cost 20% less, but you cannot regenerate Magicka in combat.

-Blessed You have a small chance to find healing scrolls on fallen enemies.
+Blessed Healing scrolls are twice as strong, and you have a chance to find healing scrolls on fallen enemies.

-Cannibal You have a chance to find human flesh and human hearts on slain enemies.
+Cannibal You are afflicted with Sanguinare Vampiris, and you have a chance to find human flesh and human hearts on slain enemies.

 Drunkard Alcohol is twice as strong, but when you are not under the effect of alcohol, your Magicka and Stamina are reduced by 50.